Why is it So Darn Hard to Quit Smoking and Ways to Make it Easier

 Are you a smoker still?

 More to the point, were you once a smoker and quit, but now find yourself being a smoker all over again and wanting to quit again?
+Many smokers got concerned during the COVID-19 outbreak in 2020 due the virus impacting the lung placing smokers and vapers in a risk category.

 Do you find no matter what you try or do, you seem to always revert back to smoking?
 Why is it so darn hard to quit smoking?